hinance/hinance/README.md

 Key point here is that in contrast to other bookkeeping solutions, Hinance doesn't store an editable database of transactions.
-Instead, it transforms immutable set of transactions from the external websites (banks and shops) into human-readable report.
+Instead, it transforms immutable set of transactions from the external websites (banks and shops) into consistent bookkeeping journal.

 The user controls scraping and transformation stages.
 On scraping stage user specifies from which websites does he/she wants to import the data.